mphowardlab/essential-math/calculus/limits.md

 lim_{x \to x_0^+} f(x) = L
 \end{align}

-This limit can also be written in \delta,\Sigma form.
+This limit can also be written in \Sigma form.

 The same can be done for the **left-hand limit** if $a < x < x_0$